Institute for Justice: Occupational licensing

 In 2009, the organization sued to allow donors to be compensated for giving bone marrow.
-The National Organ Transplant Act of 1984 (NOTA) made it illegal to compensate organ donors, but did not prevent payment for other forms of donations (such as human plasma, sperm, and egg cells).
+The National Organ Transplant Act of 1984 (NOTA) made it illegal to compensate organ donors but did not prevent payment for other forms of donations (such as human plasma, sperm, and egg cells).
 Although bone marrow is not an organ or a component of an organ, the act made paying bone marrow donors punishable by up to 5 years in prison.
 At the time the act was passed, donating bone marrow involved a painful and risky medical procedure.
 In the years after the act was passed, a new procedure (apheresis) made it possible to harvest bone marrow cells through a non-surgical procedure similar to the donation of blood components such as platelets or plasma.
 The Institute for Justice lawsuit argued that the development of apheresis meant that donors who gave bone marrow through blood donation should be allowed to receive compensation.
 The organization predicted that allowing compensation would increase the pool of available donors, and claimed that 3,000 Americans die each year while waiting for compatible marrow donors.
 Critics argued that allowing compensation could reduce donation, increase the risk of disease, and lead to exploitation of the poor.
 In December 2011, the Ninth Circuit Court of Appeals ruled unanimously that donors giving bone marrow via apheresis were eligible for compensation.
 In November 2013, the federal government proposed a regulation that would change legal definitions to cover bone marrow regardless of how it is obtained.
 This would have the effect of keeping the ban on compensating donors in place.
 However, HHS withdrew the proposed rule in 2017, clearing the way for compensating those who donate via apheresis.

+In 2010, the Institute for Justice filed suit on behalf of monks from Saint Joseph Abbey, a century-old Benedictine monastery in Covington, Louisiana.
+The monks sold handmade wooden caskets, but the Louisiana Board of Embalmers and Funeral Directors enforced a law requiring anyone who wanted to sell caskets or any funeral merchandise in the state to become a government-licensed funeral director.
+To secure a license, the monks would need to pass a funeral industry test [FN: La.
+Rev. Stat.
+Ann. § 37:848(A).] and convert their monastery into a funeral establishment [FN: La.
+Rev. Stat.
+Ann. § 37:848(A); La.
+Admin.
+Code tit.
+46, §§ 503, 709 & 903.], which would require installing equipment for embalming human remains.
+[FN: La.
+Rev. Stat.
+Ann. § 37:842(D); La.
+Admin.
+Code tit.
+46, §§ 1105 & 1107.]
+On March 20, 2013, the U.S. Fifth Circuit Court of Appeals issued a unanimous ruling in favor of the monks holding that laws amounting to "naked transfers of wealth" to politically favored insiders are unconstitutional.